TyrealQ/tyrealq.github.io/_publications/2024-02-17-paper-title-number-4.md

 ---
-title: "Technology, authenticity, and fans’ sentiment: A case study of the automated ball-strike system"
+title: 'Technology, authenticity, and fans’ sentiment: A case study of the automated ball-strike system'
 collection: publications
 category: conferences
 permalink: